Indian shares end lower as pharma stocks drag

-Shares of Dr Reddy's (REDY.NS) tumbled as much as 11.7%, its biggest intraday percentage loss since June 4, 2019, pulling the broader Nifty pharma index (.NIPHARM) down 4.3%.
+Shares of Dr Reddy’s tumbled as much as 11.7%, its biggest intraday percentage loss since June 4, 2019, pulling the broader Nifty pharma index down 4.3%.

 Sentiment was also hit as Asian stocks touched their lowest this year on Tuesday on a third straight session of selling in Chinese internet giants.